getodk/javarosa/dag.md

 Deleting a repeat group instance will update the group's instance count and the position of all the instances that follow the deleted one.
 This means that we need to evaluate all triggerables triggered by the repeat group's reference.

-We need to remember that we need to follow an alternative strategy to evaluate the triggerables belonging to repeat groups, because the DAG uses genericized trigger references to index sets of triggerables.
+We need to remember that we need to follow an alternative strategy to evaluate the triggerables belonging to repeat groups because the DAG uses genericized trigger references to index sets of triggerables.
 In this case, calling `Set<QuickTriggerable> alreadyEvaluated = triggerTriggerables(mainInstance, evalContext, repeatGroup.getRef(), new HashSet<>(0))` once per sibling (starting from the deleted group's position) deals with that.

 We also have to evaluate any triggerable triggered by children references of the repeat group, which is done by `evaluateChildrenTriggerables(mainInstance, evalContext, repeatGroup, false, alreadyEvaluated)`.
 Even though this is done inside the loop, the `if` check ensures this is only done once, coinciding with the first iteration (corresponding to the sibling that takes the place of the deleted one).
 Presumably, this is to have a nice ordering of published events in the `EventNotifier`, although there's no apparent functional requirement for this, and the call could be done outside the loop in `TriggerableDag.deleteRepeatGroup(...)`.